Best Outdoor Security Cameras of 2025

 Ring Spotlight Cam Pro with its light on Great Selection of Outdoor Cams

-Ring’s outdoor camera lineup dwarfs those of ADT and SimpliSafe.
-Pricing for Ring’s outdoor cameras starts at $79.99, but goes up to over $200.
-There are also more power options with battery, solar, plug-in, hardwired, and even Power over Ethernet.
-Most recently, Ring started offering 4K cameras too, which ADT and SimpliSafe have yet to release.
+Ring’s outdoor camera catalog puts ADT and SimpliSafe to shame in terms of variety.
+Pricing for Ring’s outdoor cameras starts at $59.99, but goes up to over $250.
+You’ll find every power option imaginable—battery, solar, plug-in, hardwired, and Power over Ethernet.
+Ring recently entered the 4K camera market too, offering ultra-high definition that ADT and SimpliSafe haven’t matched yet.

-We recommend comparing the features of the different models.
-For instance, the Outdoor Cam Plus can’t do 24/7 recording, but the Floodlight Cam Pro and Spotlight Cam Pro can.
+Take time to compare each model’s capabilities.
+The Outdoor Cam Plus, for example, doesn’t support 24/7 recording, while both the Floodlight Cam Pro and Spotlight Cam Pro do.
 All options include a remote-activated siren, color night vision, and real-time notifications.

 >> Learn More: Best Solar-Powered Security Cameras

-Ring Alarm Equipment with Alexa We also liked that Ring integrates well with Alexa, the Amazon-made voice assistant.
-In particular, we enjoyed using Ring cameras with Alexa smart displays like the Echo Show 8 we reviewed.
+Ring Alarm Equipment with Alexa As expected from an Amazon product, Ring plays beautifully with Alexa.
+We especially enjoyed pairing Ring cameras with Alexa smart displays like the Echo Show 8 we reviewed.
 We could say commands like, “Alexa, show me my front lawn,” and the Ring cameras would start streaming live footage.

 Ring works with Google smart displays too, like the Google Nest Hub we reviewed, but since Ring is owned by Amazon, we much preferred using Alexa.